 What is the difference between hojicha and matcha?

-Matcha and hojicha are both Japanese green teas, and yet there are many differences between the two teas.
+Hojicha and matcha are both Japanese green teas, and yet there are many differences between the two.
 Here’s a comparison of their most notable characteristics.

-Matcha is prepared in a bowl with warm water, a strainer, and a bamboo whisk.
+Matcha is prepared in a chawan (tea bowl) with warm water, a strainer, and a bamboo whisk.
 Water hotter than 80°C will scorch the matcha and leave it tasting bitter.
 First, water is poured into the bowl to heat it and then discarded.
-Then the matcha is sifted into the bowl using the strainer to avoid any lumps.
-Finally, the matcha must be fully dissolved by whisking it vigorously until a layer of foam appears.
+Then the matcha is sifted into the bowl using a strainer to avoid any lumps.
+Finally, matcha is fully dissolved by whisking it vigorously until a layer of foam appears.

-Hojicha is made by steeping the tea leaves for as little as 15-30 seconds in 90°C water.
-The sweet and bold flavor deepens in hot water, but may turn bitter if left to steep for too long.
-The roasted green tea leaves can be placed in an infuser, or directly into a teapot.
-Hojicha can be infused up to three times.
+Loose leaf hojicha is made by steeping tea leaves for as little as 30 seconds in 90°C water.
+The bold flavor of hojicha deepens in hot water, but may turn bitter if left to steep for too long.
+The roasted green tea leaves can be placed directly into a teapot or in a tea infuser.
+Hojicha can be infused up to three times to extract all the flavor from the tea leaves.
 Hojicha tastes best as it cools and fills the rooms with its calming aroma.

 Hojicha powder can be prepared in a tea bowl following the same instructions as for preparing matcha powder.